top of page

 IN THE COMMUNITY

 Stewart/Owen Dance is the resident dance company of Asheville's beloved Wortham Center for the Performing Arts and is the first company commissioned by the Wortham to create a new work.
-The company leads ongoing community dance classes for adults and provides educational outreach programming and performances for public schools, YMCAs, and community organizations in Western North Carolina.
+The company leads ongoing community dance classes for adults and provides educational outreach programming and performances for public schools and community organizations in Western North Carolina.
 They believe dance has a distinct ability to inspire, connect, and heal individuals from all backgrounds and experiences.

 ABOUT THE COMPANY